I remember shelling out big bucks a couple of years ago for one of those mammoth, motorized people transports you and I call an SUV.

 In the last example, we used the regret we felt for our errors to motivate and encourage ourselves to try again.
-Taking this new perspective when things don’t go as plan will have a positive impact on your mental attitude and your trading as a whole.
+Taking this new perspective when things don’t go as planned will have a positive impact on your mental attitude and your trading as a whole.

 Don’t get hung up on the loss.
 Forget about it and move on!

 That said, some FX traders have an issue with feeling regret even before a trade is made.
-No action has been taken, but you worry starts to consume the mind, and all they can think about is making a mistake.
+No action has been taken, but your worry starts to consume the mind, and all they can think about is making a mistake.